Maple Sourcing Ltd.

 11. Product specifications

-It is important to have clear product specifications before sourcing products from China.
+It is important to have clear product specifications before China direct sourcing.
 This includes details such as product dimensions, materials, colors, and packaging requirements.
 Having clear specifications can help ensure that the supplier can meet your requirements and avoid any misunderstandings.

 Product testing is another important aspect of sourcing products from China.
 You should consider testing the products before selling them to ensure that they meet your quality standards and comply with any legal requirements.